 - I.1.d.1.
-The resident will actively participate in the management of patients seen, including receiving, diagnostics, management and decision-making, client communication, appropriate follow-up, and prompt professional communications with referring veterinarians.
+The resident will actively participate in the management of patients seen, including receiving; selection, performance and interpretation of diagnostic tests; patient management and decision-making; client communication; appropriate follow-up; and prompt professional communications with referring veterinarians.
 Case management should be directly supervised and reviewed by a Supervising Diplomate of the ACVIM. - I.1.d.2.
 A complete medical record must be maintained for each individual patient.
 The problem-oriented veterinary medical record system is strongly encouraged and records must be retrievable.